flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/voice-recorder.md

 The passenger address system is also recorded if the PA reception knob is selected on.
 Only the last 30 minutes of recording is retained.

-## Function
+## Usage

+- GND CTRL:
-- GND CTRL: The ON function energizes the CVR and DFDR.
+    - The ON function energizes the CVR and DFDR.
 This is used to test the CVR and DFDR.

+- CVR ERASE:
-- CVR ERASE: When the ERASE button is pushed for two seconds, it erases the CVR tape, provided the airplane is on the ground and the parking brake is on.
+    - When the ERASE button is pushed for two seconds, it erases the CVR tape, provided the airplane is on the ground and the parking brake is on.

+- CVR TEST:
-- CVR TEST: When pushed and held, the CVR test is activated provided the CVR is energized and the parking brake is on.
+    - When pushed and held, the CVR test is activated provided the CVR is energized and the parking brake is on.
 During the test, a low frequency tone is heard through the cockpit loudspeakers.

 ---